ji8sw/WebEngine/README.md

 ### Utility
 - `Game.Print(text)` — prints to the browser console
+- `Game.SetCanvasSize(Width, Height)` — Sets the canvas size, not recommended unless you need it, resets on reload
 - `Math.clamp(value, min, max)` — clamps a value between min and max

+### Notes
+- `Colour` - Colour in draw functions can be either a colour name, like "red", or a gradient recieved from ...

 ## Example
 ```javascript